 Every time we have a day off with the children, I find myself trawling the internet trying to decide where to go.
 So I thought I’d put together a list of family friendly days out in the West Midlands.
 Do let me know if I’ve missed any, I’ll be happy to add them.
 Some of these West Midlands attractions aren’t open all year, so I’ve included all website links so that you can check opening times for your visit.
-If you’re looking for days out for February half term, check out my list of things to do in the West Midlands Easter holidays 2019.
+If you’re looking for days out for the Easter holidays, check out my list of things to do in the West Midlands Easter holidays 2019.
 You may also be interested in my West Midlands dog friendly days out.